mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 }
 ```

 If you've been around .NET for a while you have probably never put more than one namespace in a file.
-You can remove the curly braces and simple add a semicolon instead, marking the entire file as using this namespace.
+You can remove the curly braces and just add a semicolon instead, marking the entire file as using one namespace.
 ```C#
 namespace OldToNew;
 // code goes here.